legend-exp/remage/docs/rmg-commands.md

 * `EdepCutLow` – Set a lower energy cut that has to be met for this event to be stored.
 * `EdepCutHigh` – Set an upper energy cut that has to be met for this event to be stored.
-* `EdepCutLow` – Set a lower energy cut that has to be met for this event to be stored.
-* `EdepCutHigh` – Set an upper energy cut that has to be met for this event to be stored.
-* `SetEdepCutLow` – Set a lower energy cut that has to be met for this event to be stored.
-* `SetEdepCutHigh` – Set an upper energy cut that has to be met for this event to be stored.
-* `PreClusterOutputs` – Pre-Cluster output hits before saving
-* `CombineLowEnergyElectronTracks` – Merge low energy electron tracks.
-* `RedistributeGammaEnergy` – Redistribute energy deposited by gamma tracks to nearby electron tracks.
-* `PreClusterDistance` – Set a distance threshold for the bulk pre-clustering.
-* `PreClusterDistanceSurface` – Set a distance threshold for the surface pre-clustering.
-* `PreClusterTimeThreshold * Set a time threshold for` – pre-clustering.
-* `SurfaceThickness` – Set a surface thickness for the Germanium detector.
-* `ElectronTrackEnergyThreshold` – Set a energy threshold for tracks to be merged.
 * `AddDetectorForEdepThreshold` – Take this detector into account for the filtering by /EdepThreshold.
 * `DiscardPhotonsIfNoGermaniumEdep` – Discard optical photons (before simulating them), if no edep in germanium detectors occurred in the same event.
 * `StoreSinglePrecisionPosition` – Use float32 (instead of float64) for position output.